kiwicom/orbit/packages/orbit-components/src/Icon/README.md

 ## Functional specs

 - If you don't pass `customColor` or `color` prop to Icon, it will inherit color from parent container with `currentColor` by default.

-## Accessibility

-- If an icon is used standalone meaning it conveys information by itself use `ariaLabel` to help screen readers understand the content.
-- If an icon is marked or already labeled by surrounding content, use `ariaHidden`to hide icon from screen readers.

 ## iconFont